rackerlabs/genestack/docs/openstack-keystone-federation.md

 ]
 ```

+!!! tip

-> Save the mapping to a local file before uploading it to keystone.
+    Save the mapping to a local file before uploading it to keystone.
 In the examples, the mapping is stored at `/tmp/mapping.json`.

 Now register the mapping within Keystone.